thornAvery/kep-hack/README.md

 * Vortiene/Vortyne - Reused a bit of code from their pureRGB hack, including their Trainer AI, move animations and Pokedex stats page.
 Assisted in bug fixes.
 Used their sprite sheet generator.
 * wrulfy - Reused a bit of code from their Carmine Red hack to improve a handful of move animations, most notably Drill Peck and Horn Drill.
 Technical advice.
 * TheSmithPlays -  Reused a bit of code from their Yellow Legacy hack.
-* ZuperZACH, Isona, Karlos, Reader Dragon, and Alakadoof - Sprite artists creating the set of improved backsprites taken from Yellow Legacy.
 * Pigu-A, RevoSucks, walle303 - Contributors to Pokemon Anniversary Red's repository, where we reused the Green/FemC sprites and the Battle Tent.
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld, and generally being an amazing individual.
 * BGVC - Composed the original 4-channel version of the unused Koukan (trading) music.